Euroscepticism: Montenegro

 The right-wing Democratic Front alliance are the main moderate eurosceptic subject in the Parliament of Montenegro, although its initially declaratively supported country's bid for accession to the European Union, all other parliamentary subjects officially advocates Montenegrin access to EU.
 The only parties that advocates Montenegro's rejecting the European integration are the extra-parliamentary right-wing populist to far-right parties, such as True Montenegro, Party of Serb Radicals, Democratic Party of Unity and the Serb List, all four are known for their close cooperation with the parliamentary Democratic Front.

-North Macedonia

-Since having come into national opposition, and amid disagreements in the Macedonia naming dispute, the VMRO-DPMNE – which does not endorse the name of North Macedonia, instead continuing to refer to Republic of Macedonia without qualifiers – no longer supports the country's candidacy for EU membership.
-It has subsequently declared its aspirations towards Russia.

 Norway

 Norway has rejected EU membership in two referendums, 1972 and 1994.
 The Centre Party, Christian Democratic Party, Socialist Left Party and Liberal Party were against EU membership in both referendums.
 The Liberal Party was particularly divided on the issue, and a large pro-EEC minority split off from the party before the 1972 referendum.
 In 2020, the Liberal Party officially reversed its position and since then, supports Norwegian EU membership.

 Among the established political parties of Norway, the Centre Party, Socialist Left Party, and Red Party are also against Norway's current membership of the European Economic Area.
 In addition, the libertarian Capitalist Party and Christian-conservative The Christians, both of whom have never held a seat in the Norwegian parliament, are also against Norway's membership in the EEA.